Bound by Corruption by BelovedStranger

 Their eyes locked.
 His alabaster face was flushed, lips parted on panting breathes, revealing a hint of fang.
 He was a dangerous inuyoukai, and he was under her power.
 The thought was electrifying, heady.
 She didn’t break eye contact as she pleasured him, pumping him.
 When she reached the tip, she squeezed harder.
 Testing.

-Sesshomaru’s shoulders bunched before he shuddered, the force of it shaking her.
+Sesshomaru shuddered powerfully, the force of it shaking her.
 His reaction did strange things to her heartbeat.
+Pulsing between her legs.

 “Am I hurting you?” she whispered.